sharen-s/TENmo-capstone/README.md

 # Module 2 Capstone - TEnmo

-Congratulations—you've landed a job with TEnmo, whose product is an online payment service for transferring "TE bucks" between friends.
-However, they don't have a product yet.
-You've been tasked with finalizing the server side of the application: a database and a RESTful API server.
+This is an online payment service for transferring "TE bucks" between friends.

-You will need to add controllers, models, DAOs, and database tables to implement the following features:

-## Use cases

-### Required use cases

 You should attempt to complete all of the following required use cases.